 Learn more about common mental health conditions that affect millions.

 Call the NAMI Helpline at

-Note: Throughout this fact sheet, the medication will be referred to as valproate.
-Even though valproate is available in different names, strengths, and formulations, all provide the same active medicine.
+Note: For the purpose of this document, the medication will be referred to as valproate.
+Even though valproate is available in different names, strengths, and formulations, all provide the same active medication.